stackbit-projects/adorable-avocado-95770/content/pages/posts/moving-to-new-york.md

 ---
-title: A Few Things I Wish I Had Knwon Before I Moved to New York
+title: Some Things I Wish I Had Knwon Before I Moved to New York
 subtitle: A cautionary tale about life in New York
 excerpt: >-
   The City of New York, usually called either New York City (NYC) or simply New